babeheim/docs-test/Upgrading-from-3.2.1-to-4.md

+### Assets (fonts, stylesheets)

+You need to update the Font Awesome assets, but this is not part of this guide.

 ### New default syntax
 * `icon-*` -> `fa fa-*` (**NOTE**: `fa` base class is only needed by icons)
 * `icon-fixed-width` -> `fa-fw`